ros2/ros2_documentation/source/Contributing/Quality-Guide.rst

 Quality guide: ensuring code quality
 ====================================

 This section tries to give guidance about how to improve the software quality of ROS 2 packages.
-The guide uses a pattern language based approach to improve the readers experience ("read little, understand fast, understand much, apply easily").
+The guide uses a pattern language based approach to improve the reader's experience ("read little, understand fast, understand much, apply easily").

-**What this sections is about:**
+**What this section is about:**

 * ROS 2 core, application and ecosystem packages.